ra2003/findjob/README.md

 as the job title.

 After issuing the command it will ask confirmation for sending your resume to the job position.

 The jobs that you have applied are  stored in a json file in ~/findjob.json.
+The next time you run findjob it will not prompt you with jobs that you have already applied unless you remove your ~/findjob.json.